Marathon Momma Full Steam Ahead – With Love

 Motivated By Gratitude

 Two things motivate Stefanie Smolinsky to push through cold, early morning runs as she trains for the Boston Marathon: her children and Beverly Hospital.
-Stefanie joined Team Lahey in gratitude for both.
+Stefanie joined Team Lahey, a proud official charity of the John Hancock Non-Profit Program, in gratitude for both.

 Both of her children’s births were complicated, and the babies spent their first days of life in Beverly Hospital’s Neonatal Intensive Care Unit (NICU).
 “It was just chaos for so many hours, and then they help you just transition right into life,” Stefanie recalled.
 “The care you receive at Beverly is truly second to none.”